xinyu-site/esp-marl/index.md

     <p><span><a href="./pdf/esp.pdf" style="color: white; text-decoration: underline;">[Paper]</a></span>&nbsp;&nbsp;&nbsp;<span><a href="./pdf/esp.pdf" style="color: white; text-decoration: underline;">[Supplementary]</a></span></p>
 </div>

+<h2>Abstract:</h2>
-**Abstract:** Multi-agent reinforcement learning (MARL) has achieved promising results in recent years.
+<p>Multi-agent reinforcement learning (MARL) has achieved promising results in recent years.
 However, most existing reinforcement learning methods require a large amount of data for model training.
 In addition, data-efficient reinforcement learning requires the construction of strong inductive biases, which are ignored in the current MARL approaches.
 Inspired by the symmetry phenomenon in multi-agent systems, this paper proposes a framework for exploiting prior knowledge by integrating data augmentation and a well-designed consistency loss into the existing MARL methods.
 In addition, the proposed framework is model-agnostic and can be applied to most of the current MARL algorithms.
 Experimental tests on multiple challenging tasks demonstrate the effectiveness of the proposed framework.
-Moreover, the proposed framework is applied to a physical multi-robot testbed to show its superiority.
+Moreover, the proposed framework is applied to a physical multi-robot testbed to show its superiority.</p>

 <style>
 .column {